 The CUDA ecosystem benefits from extensive Stack Overflow discussions, GitHub repositories, and community tutorials.
 When developers encounter issues, solutions typically exist within the vast knowledge base accumulated over nearly two decades of widespread adoption.

-ROCm's developer experience requires more hands-on engineering effort.
+ROCm's developer experience requires more hands-on engineering.
 While the HIP programming guide provides detailed documentation, developers often need to dig into source code for advanced optimization techniques.

 Migration: Moving from CUDA to ROCm